You Say Panties, I Say Undies! Different Words for Undies

 There are so many different words for undies!
-In Australia, we treat ourselves to a new pair of undies.
-In America, women put on their best panties for a date.
+In Australia, we treat ourselves to a new pair of lace undies.
+In America, women put on their nice panties for a date.
 While in Britain, women pop to the shops to buy new knickers.
 Our Nana’s put on their underpants.
-Women’s undies have only been around for 200 years, yet the terminology is considerably vast.
+Women’s underwear has only been around for 200 years, yet the terminology is considerably vast.
 So why do you say panties, I say undies?

 In the early 1800s, women started to wear pantalettes.
 This term was based on the word for men’s trousers – pantaloons.
 Pantalettes were long underwear gathered around the knee or ankle.
 These were two pieces of fabric tied at the waist; hence we refer to undies as a pair.